 In response to the need for creating medical services for cancer patients close to their homes, 3 additional Don Monti Cancer Centers were created in Nassau and Suffolk Counties at Plainview Hospital, Glen Cove Hospital and Huntington Hospital.
 The Don Monti Cancer Centers form the largest and most advanced network of cancer treatment services in this region, bringing hope and healing to thousands of patients in their fight against cancer.

 Mrs. Saladino received a B.A. in Education from Long Island University, and a Masters degree in Thanatology from the University of Bridgeport.
 In addition to the Don Monti Memorial Research Foundation, Caroline Monti Saladino is an Associate Trustee at North Shore University Hospital.
 She and her husband Arthur are involved with many other philanthropic organizations in the New York area and have been honored for their continuing support to the community.
-Caroline and Arthur have been residents of Lloyd Harbor for more than thirty years.
-They are a close knit family and enjoy spending time with their four grown children and their families – and particularly their twelve grandchildren.
+Caroline and Arthur have been residents of Cold Spring Harbor since 1981.
+They are a close knit family and enjoy spending time with their four grown children and their families – and particularly their thirteen grandchildren.